By Tim Lambert

 In the 16th century surgery did become a little more advanced.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.

-However the greatest surgeon of the age was Andreas Vesalius (1514-1564).
-He did many dissections and realised that many of Galen's ideas were wrong.
+However the Tudor greatest surgeon was Andreas Vesalius (1514-1564).
+He did many dissections and realized that many of Galen's ideas were wrong.
 In 1543 he published a book called The Fabric of the Human Body.
 It contained accurate diagrams of a human body.

 Vesalius's great contribution was to base anatomy on observation not on the authority of writers like Galen.